-The act provides that an offender or a delinquent child in a category described below in "Delinquent children to whom the extension provision applies" who, on or before July 1, 2007, has a duty to comply with the SORN Law based on a conviction of, plea of guilty to, or adjudication as a delinquent child for committing a sexually oriented offense or a child-victim oriented offense and whose duty to comply with those sections is scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008, under the version of R.C.
-2950.07 that is in effect prior to January 1, 2008 is presumed to have knowledge of the law, the content of the provisions described above in "Voiding of termination and continuance of duties" and its application to the offender or child, and the offender's or child's duties under the SORN Law as it exists under the changes that are implemented on January 1, 2008.
+The bill provides that an offender or a delinquent child in a category described below in "Delinquent children to whom the extension provision applies" who, on or before July 1, 2007, has a duty to comply with the SORN Law based on a conviction of, plea of guilty to, or adjudication as a delinquent child for committing a sexually oriented offense or a child-victim oriented offense and whose duty to comply with those sections is scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008, under the version of R.C.
+2950.07 that is in effect prior to January 1, 2008 (see "Commencement and duration of SORN Law duties," above) is presumed to have knowledge of the law, the content of the provisions described above in "Voiding of termination and continuance of duties" and its application to the offender or child, and the offender's or child's duties under the SORN Law as it will exist under the changes that will be implemented on January 1, 2008.
 Any failure of any such offender or delinquent child to receive a required registered letter from the AG or to receive a required written notice from DRC or DYS does not negate, limit, or modify the presumption specified in this division.
 (R.C.
 2950.033(B).)

-These provisions take effect on July 1, 2007 (Sections 3 to 5 of the act).
+These provisions will take effect on July 1, 2007 (Sections 3 to 5 of the bill).